-Broaching Technologies offers precision spline cutting services.
+Broaching Technologies offers precision spline broaching services.
 We have internal spline broach expertise and capabilities to meet precision requirements.

 Involute spline broach shapes are used in connecting driven components in machinery.
 Applications include gear shifters and clamps for engine shafts.
 Standard splines and involute splines control power transmission by the way contact is designed into the teeth.
 Broaching Technologies make them to custom specs or international standards.
 The size is limited by the amount of material to be removed. approximately .025 inch per side.
 This limitation keeps most involute spline forms under 1 inch diameter.
 Oversize pilot holes are required for all involute spline form rotary broaching applications.
 The pilot hole will leave a small radius at the inside corners.
 This radius is often acceptable because contact is still made at the outside of the form.
 The oversize pilot hole is critical to creating separated chips while broaching and reducing the pressure required to cut the form.